vectara/vectara-docs/www/docs/console-ui/corpus_server_access.md

 ---
 id: configure-server-access-to-corpus
-title: Configuring server access to a corpus
+title: Configure Server Access to a Corpus
+sidebar_label: Configure Server Access
 ---

 Follow the steps below to configure server access to a corpus.
 This is